-Beershine (5177) - The Sunshine State, Florida, USA - JUL 30, 2013
+Beershine (5224) - VANCOUVER, British Columbia, CANADA - JUL 30, 2013

 UPDATED: JUL 31, 2013 Had at the brewery tap Angel and White Horse (brewery tap in Tadcaster).
 From their own-made wooden barrel.
 The aroma and flavors are essential beer, beer in its prototype, worty and luscious, clean, woody, and sexy.
 Why and how its ratings so low I do not understand!